JacekStyrylski/jacekstyrylski.github.io/_posts/2017-05-04-Postgres-OSMC.md

 4. Create test database:

-    In order to create db first we will connect to postgres db which by default exists after installation.
+    In order to create db first we need to connect to postgres db which by default exists after installation.
 Now that we've created osmc role, we can simply log, even without sudo as follows:

     ```bash
     psql -d postgres